Controller#

 device

-Which controller to use, configured in the Devices window.
+The Controller to use, configured in the Devices window.

 axis

-Which axis to check:
+The joystick axis to check:

 Example

-when [Controller1 v] axis [3 v] changed :: hat events
+when [Controller1 v] axis [3 v] is changed :: hat events

 Screen#

-set cursor on Controller#
+set cursor to row column on controller#

-set cursor to row [1] column [1] on [Controller1 v]
+set cursor to row [1] column [1] on [Controller1 v] :: custom-controller-inertial-timer

 Parameter